The pigeon tower at Rivington

 The History

-Following Lord Leverhulme’s death in 1925, the property was sold and the gardens began to fall into disrepair.
-The houses were demolished after World War II, and Rivington Terraced Gardens were left to the forces of nature.
-Sixty years later, United Utilities now own the land and a project to repair and conserve the Gardens is well underway.
+Following Lord Leverhulme’s death in 1925, the property was sold to a local brewer named John Magee, but the Gardens began to fall into disrepair from here.
+After being sold to the Council and then subsequently the waterboard, several structures were demolished post-World War II, and Rivington Terraced Gardens were left to the forces of nature.
+United Utilities now still own the land and in 2016, a £3.4Million grant was secured from the Heritage Lottery Fund as part of a £4.2Million restoration package.
+The ambitious project to repair and conserve the Gardens for generations to come, overseen by Groundwork CLM in partnership with Rivington Heritage Trust, has come to completion.
+Now through ongoing maintenance and fundraising, it aims to become sustainable.

-Work is underway to stabilise and consolidate the decaying structures within the Gardens, so that they can be enjoyed by generations to come.
-Access to and around the Gardens is also being improved so that more people can visit.
+Work focused primarily on stabilising and consolidating the 11 Grade-II listed decaying structures throughout the site.
+Access to and around the Gardens was also vastly improved so that more people can visit.

-As the project progresses and more of the shrubs, self-seeded trees and mud are cleared away, the original shape of Lord Leverhulme’s garden is becoming more visible.
-New paths are being discovered, new stairways uncovered, and visitors to the gardens are beginning to see how it once might have been.
+As the project progressed and more of the shrubs, self-seeded trees and mud was cleared away and continues to be managed, the original shape of Lord Leverhulme’s garden has become more visible.
+New paths were discovered, new stairways uncovered, and visitors to the gardens can now see how it once might have been.

-We don’t plan to restore the Gardens to their original plans as this would be far too costly to create and maintain.
+We never plan to restore the Gardens to their original plans as this would be far too costly to create and maintain.
 People have also grown to enjoy the Gardens in their current wooded state.
-The improvements to the Gardens will also mean they are better managed in the future, safeguarding their heritage for generations to come.
+Yet all these improvements to the Gardens will mean they are better managed into the future, safeguarding their heritage for generations to come.

 Things to see and do

-- Garden and history enthusiasts will delight in stories about Thomas Mawson – the world’s first “landscape gardener”, James Pulham – a landscape gardener specialising in rock gardens and grottoes, and Edith Rigby – the suffragette who burned down Lever’s original house in the Gardens.
+• Gardening & History enthusiasts will delight in stories about Thomas Mawson – the world’s first “landscape gardener”, James Pulham – a landscape gardener specialising in rock gardens and grottoes, and Edith Rigby – the suffragette who burned down Lever’s original house.

-- Families and children will love exploring the paths, finding caves and exploring the foundation remains of the Bungalow.
+• Families and children will love exploring the paths, finding caves and exploring the foundation remains of the Bungalow and Lodge Houses.

-- Walkers and runners love the steps, inclines and hills and this majestic entrance to the West Pennine Moors.
+• Walkers and runners love the steps, inclines and hills at this majestic entrance to the West Pennine Moors.

-Stop by at the Visitor Centre and pick up a map to help you on your journey of discovery.
+• Stop by our Visitor Centre (run mostly by Volunteers!) to pick up a map, souvenir or interesting piece of information to help you on your journey of discovery.

 Accessibility

-Rivington Terraced Gardens sit on layers of terraces on the western side of Winter Hill, just below Rivington Pike.
-The hill is steep with uneven paths.
+The Gardens sit on layers of terraces on the western side of Winter Hill, just below Rivington Pike.
+The hill is steep with numerous stairways and uneven paths.
 It is not accessible to wheelchairs, and even the most ruggedly built pram would struggle.
-There are a lot of steps.
-Sensible footwear is advised.
+Sensible footwear advised at all times.

 Facilities